- Chinese crackdown on online poker has materially changed Boyaa’s business.

 Source: Q1 Results

 As of Q1 Boyaa has ~HK$1.372B in term deposits and bank and cash balances.
 It still has ~HK$350.87M in restricted bank deposits, which is related to the lawsuit.
-These funds are frozen, and awaiting the decision of the court.
+These funds are frozen and awaiting the decision of the court.
 With total liabilities of just ~HK$335M.

-If we consider the current market cap of the company, and exclude the restricted bank deposit, which might be seized by Chinese authorities.
-For ~HK$330.6M for the company that has over HK$1B in cash after deducting all the liabilities, and it generated HK$114M in free cash flow during 2020.
-The upside is at least 200% if the stock ever gets repriced by the market, and you still have a free cash flow yield over 10%.
+If we consider the current market cap of the company and exclude the restricted bank deposit, which might be seized by Chinese authorities.
+For ~HK$330.6M for the company that has over HK$1B in cash after deducting all the liabilities, it generated HK$114M in free cash flow during 2020.
+The upside is at least 200% if the stock ever gets repriced by the market, and you still have a free cash flow yield of over 10%.
 What is surprising about Boyaa, is that even with the company’s reputation in shambles, it still managed to increase gross margins, and cut costs.

 The competition in the game app market is fierce.
 There are several developers that continuously release new games.
 Constant innovation is of the utmost importance.
 This is perhaps the biggest risk that Boyaa Interactive faces.
 The higher competition will affect their user numbers, which consequently reduce their advertisement, and subscription revenues.

 Due to the lawsuit, and the bribery charges that were proved in court, Boyaa Interactive suffered a reputational backlash.
-At this point it is difficult to say if the company can ever recover completely from that.
+At this point, it is difficult to say if the company can ever recover completely from that.

-Declining number of users
+The declining number of users